Fresh sanctions will freeze big foreign oil projects in Russia

 "Once you are on the sanctions list, lending becomes close to impossible," said a senior oil trader at a Western trading house, who works with Russian oil firms.

-U.S. administration officials said on Friday the new sanctions will further hit the Russian economy on the brink of recession and facing a 13-percent weakening of the rouble and $100 billion in capital outflows so far this year.
+U.S. administration officials said on Friday the new sanctions will further hit the Russian economy on the brink of recession and facing a 13-percent weakening of the rouble and $100 billion (61.5 billion pounds) in capital outflows so far this year.

 If the energy companies turn to the central bank for financing, that will only draw down on the state's resources, the U.S. officials said.